Platform docs

 A few patterns worth copying:

-• One PAT per pipeline.
+• One key per pipeline.
 Don't reuse a token across a deploy bot and a compliance exporter — the least-privilege blast radius is bigger than it needs to be.

 • Resource URN narrows.
-Where the action applies to a per-resource URN (e.g. pcft:heimdall:app/<id>), bind the statement to that URN — not *.
-The console policy editor surfaces this; the API enforces it.
+Where the action applies to a per-resource URN (e.g. pcft:heimdall:app/<id>), bind the policy statement to that URN — not *.

 Next